top of page

 Appearance.
 Ecological Value.
 Growing Conditions.

-The Northern Red Oak is a large, hardy, long-lived shade tree and very tolerant of urban conditions.
-The attractive leaves often stay on the lower branches during winter and can add some privacy.
-Researchers believe this was a helpful defence mechanism to protect the young twigs from browsing giant sloths that went extinct about 13,000 years ago.
-Today oaks sustain a complex and fascinating web of wildlife and are the ecologically most productive tree.
-The leaves provide food for over 500 species of caterpillars.
-Caterpillars are crucial since they are the most important food source for birds raising their babies.
-E.g. one pair of chickadees needs 9,000 caterpillars within six weeks of raising their young.
+The swamp white oak is a hardy, magnificent shade tree with a broad, rounded crown and uniquely bicoloured leaves that are shiny and dark green on the surface and lighter on the underside.
+Like all oaks, this tree lives up to 350 years and is the most beneficial plant you can add to your yard for wildlife, especially birds.
+The leaves are an abundant food source for over 500 different species of caterpillars, essential for a functioning foodweb.
+For example, one pair of chickadees needs 9000 caterpillars within the six weeks of raising their young.
 And oaks will produce them.
-To better understand how vital oaks are for our ecology, especially for birds, watch Doug Tallamy's presentation and check out his newest book, "The Nature of Oaks."
+To better understand how vital oaks are for our ecology, especially for birds, watch Doug Tallamy's presentation and check out his book, "The Nature of Oaks".
 Oaks are the host plant for the beautiful Hairstreak butterflies.

-Acorns are an abundant food source for small mammals, birds like ducks, turkeys, woodpeckers, blue jays, and even beavers and black bears.
-Blue Jays hide over 100 viable acorns up to one mile away from the mother tree every day for a month, making them the number one planter of oaks.
+Their acorns are the sweetest of all oaks and offer an abundant food source for small mammals, birds like ducks, turkeys, woodpeckers, blue jays, and even beavers and black bears.
+Blue Jays hide over 100 viable acorns up to one mile from the mother tree daily for a month, making them the number one planter of oaks.
 Older trees often have cavities that provide shelter and nesting sites for birds and mammals.
+Check out the excellent article by Brenna Anstett.

-Natural companion plants are Sugar Maple, other Oak and Hickory species, Pagoda Dogwood, Chokeberry, Asters and woodland plants.
+Natural companion plants are Sugar Maple, other Oak species, American Beech, River Birch, Pagoda Dogwood, Chokeberry, all the woodland spring ephemerals and Joe Pye Weed.

 Large